broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

     1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
 This string is used as to name several variables and files and should begin with a letter.
 Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
     1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
     1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
-    2. Enter the name of a **directory for writing outputs**.
+    2. Enter the path of a **Google Cloud Storage directory for writing outputs**.
 Enter a string in the format "*gs://your_bucket/here*" in `extract_output_gcs_dir`.
 If you want the data in your Terra workspace bucket you can find that on the Workspace Dashboard, right panel, under Cloud Information.
 Copy the "Bucket Name" and use it to the inputs to create a gs path as a string like this "*gs://fc-338fe040-3522-484c-ba48-14b48f9950d2*".
 If you do not enter a bucket here, the outputs will be in the execution directory under *Files*.
 1. **Save** the workflow configuration.
 1. **Run** the workflow.